 An MGC may be requested to provide information associated with the pause point and the range regarding the media yet to playout.
 This information can then be used in later communication to restart the playout from the pause point or at a point later in the remaining media range.
 To request the pause information the MGC should do a "CHOOSE ($)" wildcard on the Pause Range (pr) parameter.
 The MG shall then return the range information in the format indicated by the Range Format (rf) parameter.
 See clause 13.6/[IETF RFC RTSP2] for an example use of Pause Point information.
 If multiple media resources/streams are in use, this may need to multiple pause point information being returned.
-If the sp/pause signal affects multiple media resources and the pr parameter is requested then the MG should return the common range information for all the media resource.
+If the sp/pause signal affects multiple media resources and the pr parameter is requested then the MG should return the common range information for all the media resources.
 If the MG is unable to determine which pr parameter values should be returned, it should issue error code 473 "Conflicting Property Values".